Consistent Dialogue Generation with Self-supervised Feature Learning: Experimental setups

 \subsection{System specifications}

-The model training and hyperparameter details are provided in the Appendix.
+The dimension of the LSTM hidden layer is set at 500.
+We use ADAM as the optimizer with learning rate 0.0001.
+The hyperparameters $\lambda$ and $\eta$ are set at 0.01 and 0.1, respectively.
+For the dimension of feature vectors we use 100.
+For Maluuba dataset we use a 50\% dropout rate in each of the CNN layers and the $\lambda$ is set to $0.1$.
+The hyperparameters are selected to maintain the discrimination accuracy while reducing as much $\Lcal_\texttt{DeCorr}$ as possible.

 For evaluation, we consider three variants of our COnsistent CONversation (CoCon) models: \textbf{CoCon-T}: CoCon model with topic-consistency; \textbf{CoCon-TP}: CoCon model with topic-consistency and persona-consistency; \textbf{CoCon-TP-bin}: CoCon model using binary features with topic-consistency and persona-consistency.
-Note CoCon-P is not included in our experiment, as the comparison between CoCon-T and CoCon-TP can be used to assess the effectiveness of adding the persona feature (-P).
-We compare our models with two baselines: a vanilla sequence-to-sequence model (\textbf{S2S}) and persona model (\textbf{Persona}) \cite{li2016persona}.
-Note that our method does not conflict, and can be stacked with any of the hierarchical approaches \cite{serban2017hierarchical, zhao2018unsupervised}, thus these approaches are not included in our comparison.
-The proposed algorithm is most comparable with \cite{li2016persona} as they are mutually exclusive.
-We implement the persona model by reusing the encoder and decoder architecture.
-For the Twitter dataset, we map all users with fewer than 88 utterances as unknown (86\% of the total training samples) and in the test set (for all compared methods) we eliminate conversation sessions with unknown users.
+We compared our models with two baselines: a vanilla sequence-to-sequence model (\textbf{S2S}) and persona model (\textbf{Persona}) \cite{li2016persona}.
+We implement the persona model by reusing the encoder and decoder architecture in our approach.
+For Twitter dataset, we map all users with fewer than 88 utterances as unknown (86\% of the total training samples) and in the test set (for all compared methods) we eliminate conversation sessions with unknown users.
 This yields 50k total users.
-Note that this setting presents a systemic advantage to the \textbf{Persona} baseline.
-We use the same number of feature dimensions for all systems.
-To ensure that all modules training have converged, we use a patience parameter of 10 epochs to wait before early stopping until no progress on validation loss.
+We use the same number of feature dimensions for all systems compared.
+All modules are trained until convergence.